 |Text with fixed width columns||.txt or other|

 |Excel spreadsheets||.xls, .xlsx, .xlsm|

 |SQLite data files*||.sqlite, .sqlite3 or other|

 Example: US Census 2012

-Hint: To reduce clutter move tables to different tabs.
-To move a table to another tab create a new tab, then right-click the table tile bar and choose "Move to another tab", or press Ctrl+M.
+Hint: When you load multiple files into multiple tables it may clutter your workspace.
+To reduce clutter move tables to different tabs.
+To move a table to another tab create a new tab, then right-click the table's tile bar and choose "Move to another tab", or press Ctrl+M.